Job Chapter 5 Summary

 Discussion Questions for Job, Chapter 5

-1. Chapter 5 is a continuation of Eliphaz's counsel which started in chapter 4.
+1. Chapter 5 is a continuation of Eliphaz's counsel, which started in chapter 4.
 Read through the chapter and discuss any recurring or repeated words that stand out.
 What are some of the most important ideas in this chapter?
 Explain your response.

 2. In the first few verses of chapter 5, verses 1-7, Eliphaz seems to ask Job who he will turn to that will justify him.
 What seems to be the main idea of Eliphaz's counsel to Job in these verses?
 What would you say is the tone of his words?
 How does our tone impact the things we say to those around us?

 3. In verses 6-7, Eliphaz says, "For affliction does not come from the dust, nor does trouble sprout from the ground, but man is born to trouble as the sparks fly upward."
 (ESV).
-How can we understand these words and what impact do they have on our own lives?
+How can we understand these words, and what impact do they have on our own lives?

 4. In verses 8-18, Eliphaz next proceeds to give his solution to Job.
 What does he say?
 Is the counsel he gives true?
 What makes you say this?

 5. Eliphaz seems to take an extended meditation on God in verses 8-20.
 Pay attention to the many verses that tell about what He does.
 What stands out from Eliphaz's words about God?
-If you were to describe God to a friend, what words would you say?
+If you were to describe God to a friend, what words would you use?

-6. In verses 17-18, Eliphaz talks gives his counsel to Job in light of his circumstances.
+6. In verses 17-18, Eliphaz gives his counsel to Job in light of his circumstances.
 What does he advise Job to do in these verses?
 Is this good counsel?
 In considering the justice of God, are the words that he says here generally true?
 Why or why not?

 7. Following his meditation on God and His ways with people, Eliphaz points to the outcome of the man who trusts in God in verses 21-26.
 What specific things does Eliphaz point to in these verses as evidences of God's favor?
 How might you describe the favor of God?